edgedb/edgedb/docs/stdlib/numbers.rst

                   std::bit_rshift(val: int32, n: int64) -> int32
                   std::bit_rshift(val: int64, n: int64) -> int64

-    Returns the result of a bitwise right-shift operator for two integers.
+    Returns the result of a bitwise right-shift operator on an integer.

-    The integer of ``val`` is shifted by ``n`` bits to the right.
-In the arithmetic, right-shifting the sign is preserved.
+    The integer *val* is shifted by *n* bits to the right.
+In the arithmetic right shift, the sign is preserved.
 This means that the leftmost added bits are ``1`` or ``0`` depending on the sign bit.
-    Shifting an integer by a number of bits larger than the bit size of the integer results in ``0`` for positive numbers and ``-1`` for negative
+Shifting an integer by a number of bits greater than the bit size of the integer results in ``0`` for positive numbers or ``-1`` for negative numbers.
-    numbers:

     .. code-block:: edgeql-repl